Inseason Alaska Commercial Salmon Summary

 Stikine and Prince of Wales/Districts 6 and 8

 The 2024 preseason terminal run forecast for Stikine River large Chinook salmon is 12,900 fish.
 This forecast is well below the average of 15,400 fish and below the escapement goal range of 14,000 to 28,000 fish.
-This forecast does not allow for directed Chinook salmon fisheries in District 8.
 Recent trends of Stikine River Chinook salmon abundance and trends in Chinook salmon abundance throughout Southeast Alaska indicate very poor survival of Chinook salmon.
-As such, Chinook salmon conservation measures will be in place for the start of the sockeye salmon fishery.
+As such, Chinook salmon conservation measures will be in place for the next few weeks of the sockeye salmon fishery.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.